rcschen/stable-baselines/docs/guide/callbacks.rst

 EvalCallback
 ^^^^^^^^^^^^

-Evaluate periodically an agent, using a separate test environment.
+Evaluate periodically the performance of an agent, using a separate test environment.
 It will save the best model if `best_model_save_path` folder is specified and save the evaluations results in a numpy archive (`evaluations.npz`) if `log_path` folder is specified.

 .. note::